Device Management

 • Site-to-site VPN policies

-• SNMP configurations
+• SNMP device configurations for Firepower 2100 Series

 After the migration, you can configure SNMP using the platform settings for the device.